cryptobiu/MATRIX/README.md

 The system requires a management computer (Manager) - a computer that centralized all the execution.
 The Manager executes all the experiment phases, starting from install the experiment up to analyse it's results.
-The Manager is a stand alone workstation and it's not part of the workstations that participate in the experiment.
+The Manager is a stand alone workstation and it's not active member at the protocol.

 In order to use all MATRIX capabilities, a cloud account is required.
 MATRIX uses two cloud providers(CP):